ML-boot-camp/sessions/docs/03-Data-engineering/1-basic-data-engineering.md

 | 2          | Bob     | 2       | 50     |
 | 3          | Charlie | 4       | 150    |

-If we want to find the total amount spent by each customer, we'll use a `GROUP BY` operation on the `CustomerID` and `Name` columns, and aggregate the `Amount` column using the `SUM` operation.
+In SQL, if we want to find the total amount spent by each customer, we'll use a `GROUP BY` operation on the `CustomerID` and `Name` columns, and aggregate the `Amount` column using the `SUM` operation:

 ```sql
 SELECT CustomerID, Name, SUM(Amount) as TotalAmount